5 smart financial actions for the new year

 1. Evaluate any changes to your financial situation

 Your financial situation can change a lot in a year.
-Maybe you are pursuing an exciting new financial goal, such as renovating a home or early retirement.
-Or perhaps you are dealing with more subtle lifestyle shifts that affect your cash flow, such as workplace benefit changes, the phasing out of childcare expenses or new car loan payments.
+Maybe you are pursuing an exciting new financial goal, such as saving for a big purchase, retiring early or growing your net worth.
+Or perhaps you are dealing with more subtle lifestyle shifts that affect your cash flow, such as the rising cost of living, workplace benefit changes, job transitions, the phasing out of childcare expenses or new loan payments.

 2. Review your investment portfolio